bennyb0y/burrito-rater/docs/WORKFLOW.md

 ### 1. Local Frontend Development

-For frontend development, you only need to run the Next.js development server:
+For frontend development, you run the Next.js development server locally while connecting to the remote Cloudflare Worker API and D1 database:

 ```bash
 npm run dev